Isibhaks/Jennifer-Okoeguale/README.md

 - Led market research and analysis on the construction sector, conducting SWOT assessments and identifying key pricing strategies and customer segments.
 These insights informed SABC’s market expansion into Nigeria.

-- Researched and performed market analysis reporting using Power BI providing actionable insights.
-To stakeholders.
+- Researched and performed market analysis reporting using Power BI providing actionable insights to stakeholders.

 - Created a comprehensive business development report for an IT client, performing data cleaning and analysis to quantify market opportunities and risks.
 These insights were instrumental in shaping the client’s market expansion strategy.